Big Money, Your Choice

-I couldn’t get my arm out, my leg was stuck in the zipper, and the back of the HAZMAT suit had just ripped; it wasn’t ClimateProof anymore.
-The Climate Protection Services should definitely be expecting a call.
+Sweat was trickling down my spine on this hot February morning, like melting wax sliding down a candle.
+I couldn’t get my arm out of my HAZMAT suit, my leg was stuck in the zipper, and the back had just ripped; it wasn’t ClimateProof anymore.
+The Climate Protection Services should definitely be expecting a call; they still haven’t returned any of my requests to fix my affiliation chip in my ankle, which kept flickering from blue to red.
 I ambled across the Capitol garage and entered the main elevator, pressing the fourth-floor button.
-Before I left the brief ride, I took a quick glimpse of myself in the elevator mirror, straightened my collar, and continued across the lengthy, narrow halls of a building I have worked in for the last 23 years now.
+Next to me stood two young women, likely interns, who were quietly chatting amongst themselves, likely gossiping.
+I could only discern a few words of what they said, but could immediately tie it to an article in this week’s conspiracy magazine—utter garbage masked as ‘journalism’—which talked about how DUA spies have recently noticed that Katrina, the heinous leader of the Federal Republic of America, is in possession of a book which she always discretely carries around with her.
+From what I could hear, the two ladies were exchanging pointless theories of what that book could be, and they seemed to be in disagreement with whether it was her personal diary or some notebook she used for all her meetings.
+The elevator came to a halt, and before I left the brief ride, I took a quick glimpse of myself in the elevator mirror, straightened my collar, and continued across the long, narrow halls of the building that I had worked in for the last twenty-three years.
 Every day I would walk through the same narrow doors which were so nobly labeled as “Speaker of the House: Lydia Thompson”.
 Today was another day in which I could serve the people of the Democratic Union of America, and get one step closer at sticking it to the Republicans in the FRA.

 Breathe in.
 Cough.